 On the Kitamoto stretch of the former Kamakura Kaido, there are several shrines and temples.
 Each of them has something very interesting about them.
 And most of them are quite photogenic.
 Perhaps the best known of them is the Takao Hikawa Shrine.
-It is famed for having Japan’s largest “omikuji”.
-In addition, their sakura shaped paper wishes have proved very popular in recent years.
-Moreover, it is one of many shrines (and temples) around the country that is using floral water fonts to attract more visitors.
+It is famous for having Japan’s largest “omikuji”.
+However, while once upon a time it was always on display, you can only see it now on special occasions.
+But, they have sakura shaped paper wishes too.
+And they are available all year round.
+Furthermore, it is one of many shrines (and temples) around the country that is using floral water fonts to attract more visitors.

 Takao Hikawa Shrine

 Like much of the surrounding area, Takao Hikawa Shrine has been around since ancient times.
 Many important relics have been excavated in the area.
 The shrine was founded in 869 AC, which was during the Heian period (794 to 1185).
 Takao Hikawa Shrine is dedicated to Susanoo no Mikoto.
 A God or “kami” in Japanese mythology.
 Susanoo no Mikoto is the younger brother of Amaterasu, my personal favorite!
 Amaterasu is the Sun Goddess, the Goddess of creation and, moreover, the mythical ancestress of the Imperial family.